 Many organizations–even large enterprises – can struggle to keep pace with regulatory requirements with respect to customer communications.
-Enterprises now face a greater burden to create customer communications that are compliant with the privacy and confidentiality requirements enshrined in-laws like California Consumer Privacy Act (CCPA), Health Insurance Portability and Accountability Act (HIPAA), and General Data Protection Regulation (GDPR).
-With pre-built compliance functionalities, CCM software provides a holistic view of their entire communications package, and enables them to avoid the risks of non-compliance such as financial fines, loss of customer trust, and reputational damage.
+Enterprises now face a greater burden to create customer communications that are compliant with the privacy and confidentiality requirements enshrined in laws like California Consumer Privacy Act (CCPA), Health Insurance Portability and Accountability Act (HIPAA), and General Data Protection Regulation (GDPR).
+With pre-built compliance functionalities, customer communications management software provides a holistic view of their entire communications package and enables them to avoid the risks of non-compliance such as financial fines, loss of customer trust, and reputational damage.

 In 2019, a majority of customers used 3 to 5 channels to contact customer service.

 This indicates that modern customers are looking for ongoing, two-way brand conversations that move seamlessly between multiple touchpoints.
-Moreover, they’re not impressed with generic, uni-directional, and ‘cookie-cutter’ communications that go out to thousands of people at the same time.
-They want to engage with brands and be heard, and neither lectured or spoken down to.
+Moreover, they’re not impressed with generic, one-directional, and “cookie-cutter” communications that go out to thousands of people simultaneously.
+They want to engage with brands and be heard, and neither lectured nor spoken down to.

-Successful and customer-centric organizations understand this, and make every effort to meet these demands.
-They also understand that product, price, or brand are not necessarily the right differentiators to focus on – CX is.
-But to deliver great CX consistently, it’s essential for the organization to be present and available on their customers’ preferred communications channels, whether social or web, mobile or email, voice or print.
-To do this effectively, their long-term customer communications strategy should be designed around omni-channel communications.
+Successful and customer-centric organizations understand this and make every effort to meet these demands.
+They also understand that product, price, or brand aren’t necessarily the right differentiators to focus on – CX is.
+But to deliver great CX consistently, it’s essential for the organization to be present and available on their customers’ preferred communications channels, whether social or web, mobile or email, voice, or print.
+To do this effectively, their long-term customer communications strategy should be designed around omnichannel communications.

-An omni-channel CCM platform eliminates these issues.
+An omnichannel CCM platform eliminates these issues.
 It removes inefficient silos, integrates all communications touchpoints, and leverages the power of intelligent automation.
 In doing so, it offers a unified view of customers across their entire journey and transforms communications into highly personalized, engaging CX.
-It also gives customers the freedom to seamlessly switch between different channels without needing to provide their information multiple times.
-With fast solutions, convenience, and transparency, omni-channel CCM provides all these advantages to customers, which ultimately delivers valuable business outcomes for organizations.
+It also gives customers the freedom to seamlessly switch between different channels without providing their information multiple times.
+With fast solutions, convenience, and transparency, omnichannel CCM provides all these advantages to customers, which ultimately delivers valuable business outcomes for organizations.